fusion809/fusion809.github.io-old2/pages/projects.md

 layout:           page
 title:            "Projects"
 date:             2016-02-13 +1000
-last_modified_at: 2016-03-22 15:44:57 +1000
+last_modified_at: 2016-03-22 16:41:40 +1000
 permalink:        /projects/
 ---

 While I would not consider myself a programmer *per se*, I do develop and maintain packages for the Linux distributions I am particularly fond of.
 Before I proceed I will define OBS as an acronym for the Open Build Service.
-These distributions I am particularly fond of, include:

-* **Arch Linux** / **Manjaro Linux** &mdash; you can find these packages [here at the AUR](https://aur.archlinux.org/packages/?SeB=m&K=fusion809) and here at {% include Links/fusgr.md name="my PKGBUILDs repository" repo="PKGBUILDs" %}.
-I also maintain some in my {% include Links/obs.md name="Arch_Extra OBS Project" project="home:fusion809:arch_extra" puncr="." %}
-* **Fedora 22** / **Fedora 23** / **openSUSE 13.2** / **openSUSE Leap 42.1** / **Tumbleweed** &mdash; you can find these packages here at my {% include Links/obs.md name="home OBS Project" project="home:fusion809" puncr="," %} my {% include Links/obs.md name="openSUSE OBS Project" project="home:fusion809:opensuse" %} and my {% include Links/fusgr.md repo="rpmbuild" %} GitHub repository.
-* **Gentoo Linux** / **Sabayon Linux** &mdash; you can find these packages here in my overlay, {% include Links/fusgr.md repo="sabayon-tools" %}.
+I also use GitHub as a free data storage service for sets of files of a smaller total size than I would use DropBox / Google Drive to store.
+GitHub also has the advantage of making it easier to share my files and get feedback (like improvement suggestions) on.

-## Shell Scripts
+## ISO Repositories
-I also maintain several GitHub repositories of shell scripts which I use on a variety of different Linux distributions to automate package management and other tasks.
-They are listed below; the legend is that a Q superscript denotes that this repo has a quick-install script (for quick deployment), while a Z superscript denotes that this repo also has support for the Zsh Unix shell.

-* {% include Links/fusgr.md repo="arch-scripts" sup="Q,Z" %} &mdash; scripts for distributions that use the pacman package manager, such as Arch Linux / Frugalware Linux / KaOS / Manjaro Linux.
-* {% include Links/fusgr.md repo="centos-scripts" %} &mdash; scripts for distributions that use the yum package manager, such as CentOS and Scientific Linux.
-* {% include Links/fusgr.md repo="debian-scripts" %} &mdash; scripts for distributions that use the APT or APT-RPM package managers, such as Debian and PCLinuxOS, respectively.
-* {% include Links/fusgr.md repo="fedora-scripts" sup="Q,Z" %} &mdash; scripts for Fedora-based distributions that have started using the DNF package manager.
-* {% include Links/fusgr.md repo="gentoo-scripts" sup="Q,Z" %} &mdash; scripts for Gentoo-based distributions that use the Portage package manager, including Calculate, Frugalware and Gentoo Linux.
-* {% include Links/fusgr.md repo="mageia-scripts" %} &mdash; scripts for distributions that use the urpmi package manager, including Mageia and OpenMandriva.
-* {% include Links/fusgr.md repo="opensuse-scripts" sup="Q,Z" %} &mdash; scripts for distributions that use the ZYpp package manager like openSUSE.
-* {% include Links/fusgr.md repo="sabayon-scripts" sup="Q,Z" %} &mdash; scripts for distributions that use the Entropy package manager, such as Sabayon Linux and Spike.
+In the following repositories I have files used to generate ISO (CD/DVD/USB image) files for the respective distribution mentioned.

+* {% include Links/fusgr.md repo="archiso" %} &mdash; as you can probably guess this is for creating an ISO for Arch Linux.
+This ISO is distinct from the official ISO in that it has out-of-the-box support for Broadcom Wi-Fi chips.
+To connect to the Wi-Fi in this ISO's live session run `wifi-menu -o`, select your network and enter any necessary information, like its passphrase, run `netctl list` to show available networks and run `netctl status $network` to connect to a network.
+Last time I built an ISO from it (19 March 2016) it worked as expected with out-of-the-box support for my Broadcom chip.
+* {% include Links/fusgr.md repo="fedora-ISO" %} &mdash; this is for creating an ISO for Fedora, that I hope will have out-of-the-box Broadcom Wireless support.
+It is a work in progress and still does not have out-of-the-box Broadcom Wireless support, if you would like to help me with this see [this question](https://ask.fedoraproject.org/en/question/83250/how-do-i-create-a-fedora-23-iso-with-broadcom-wl-preinstalled/) at Ask Fedora.

 ## Package Development